 The best time to hike Doe Mountain Trail is for sunrise on a weekday in spring or fall when temperatures are comfortable for hiking at dawn.

 Sedona is busiest in spring and fall, which could lead to the Doe Mountain parking lot filling before sunrise as hikers climb to the mesa for one of the best sunrises in town.
+Summer and in particular winter are quieter periods in Sedona, which means you have more chance getting parked up at the trailhead without issue.

 Sunrise is the best time of day to hike Doe Mountain.
 You will benefit from beautiful views directly into the rising sun with hot air balloons taking flight below.
+However, sunset is another popular time to hike Doe Mountain.
+It isn’t quite as special but if it fits better into your Sedona itinerary, consider hiking for sunset instead.

 The stunning views are still there from mid morning to late afternoon, but it’s all about the soft lighting around dawn and dusk on this hike.